 Is Virtual Therapy as Effective as In-Person for Your Child?

-Virtual therapy for children can be effective, but its effectiveness compared to in-person therapy may vary depending on several factors.
+Virtual approaches for children can be effective, but its effectiveness compared to in-person therapy may vary depending on several factors.
 Here are some considerations when asking, “Is online therapy as effective as in-person for my child?

 2. Technology and Attention Span: Virtual therapy relies on technology, which can sometimes distract children.
 Maintaining focus during virtual sessions may be more difficult for some children, especially younger ones, compared to in-person sessions with fewer potential distractions.